 Search:

-Create a creative 404 error page that will briefly distract visitors from the error message before redirecting them to your homepage.
-404 error pages can be made as friendly as possible for SEO purposes.
+Create a creative 404 error page with the goal of having the viewer stay on the wrong message for a short time and redirect them to your homepage.
+The 404 error page can be made as friendly as possible to achieve SEO.
 Next we will start editing the header.php file in the template.
-In your header.php at the top of the meta tags, you can add the following code:
+In your header.php in meta tags at the top, you can add the following code:

-Then add the red part of the code to 404.php:
+Then add the red part of the code in 404.php:

 404.php File